shelleyolivia/learn-tutorials/mirror/04-show-post.md

 # Implementation 🧩

 ## Steps
-* Add API endopoint for getting Arweave entry by transactions id in api/arweave/[transactionId].ts
+* Update API endopoint for getting Arweave entry by transaction hash in api/arweave/[transactionHash].ts:
-  * In this endoint get the data for the entry (getData method), get status of the entry (get Status method), get timestamp (get method) and all the tags associated with entry
+  * Get the data for the entry (getData method)
+  * Get status of the entry (get Status method)
-* Install swr package
-* Setup swr by adding an axios fetcher in fetchers folder
-* Create a custom hook in useArweave.ts called `useGetTransaction` which will be responsible for retrieving transaction data (hitting newly created endpoint) by transactionId using swr.
-* Create a PostDetails component in which you use above custom hook (transactionId is a prop).
-Display returned data about Arweave transaction title and body being the most important ones.
-* Create a page `/entries/view/[transactionId].tsx` which renders PostDetails component.
+  * Get timestamp (get method)
+  * Get all the tags associated with entry
+  * Return id, data, status, timestamp and tags from the API endpoint

 ##### _Listing 4.1: Code for fetching a post_
 >>>>>>> Insert code here